EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

-## Step 6: View the Job Running Results
+## Step 6: Viewing the Job Running Results

 On the **Stream Operation** page, find the running stream data processing job under the **User Pipeline** tab, and click the job name to open the **Stream Details** page.
 You can view the following information about the job.